distri/require/source/require.coffee.md

 Implementation
 --------------

-A simple translation of the Node.js module creator, keeping the same interface.

-    Module = (id, parent) ->
-      self =
-        children: []
-        id: id
-        exports: {}
-        filename: null
-        loaded: false
-        parent: parent

-      parent?.children.push(self)

-      return self

-Transitional style of exports, if `module` exists because we are using a module system then export in that manner, otherwise we are not using a module system and must export our own global reference.

-    if module?
-      module.exports = Module
-    else
-      @Module = Module

 Keep a cache of loaded modules so that multiple calls to the same name return the same module.